-To End Surprise Medical Bills, New York Tried Arbitration — Health Care Costs Went Up
+To End Surprise Medical Bills, New York Tried Arbitration.
+Health Care Costs Went Up

 Lobbying campaigns and legislative battles have been underway for months as Congress tries to solve the problem of surprise billing, when patients face often exorbitant costs after they unknowingly receive care from an out-of-network doctor or hospital.